Calibrated Optimal Decision Making with Multiple Data Sources and Limited Outcome: Statistical Framework

-{In this paper, to handle the large-scale datasets (such as the motivated MIMIC-III and eICU data) and obtain interpretable decision rules, we consider a class of decision trees with finite-depth $L_n \leq \kappa \log_2(n)$ for some $\kappa < 1/2$, denoted as $\Pi_1$, and search ODR within the class $\Pi_1$.}
+Assumption (A5) is commonly used in statistical learning and empirical process theory \citep[see][]{kitagawa2018should,rai2018statistical}.
+Popular classes of decision rules that satisfy (A5) include finite-depth decision trees \citep{athey2017efficient} and parametric decision rules \citep{zhang2012robust}. {To handle the large-scale datasets motivated by MIMIC-III and eICU data and obtain interpretable decision rules, we consider a class of decision trees with finite-depth $L_n \leq \kappa \log_2(n)$ for some $\kappa < 1/2$, denoted as $\Pi_1$, and search ODR within $\Pi_1$.}